AlexProjekte/Niri-Setup/README.md

 # Reasons to go inside the Niri config:

--change Keybinds
+-to change Keybinds

--setup your Monitor (Check with "niri msg outputs")
+-to setup your Monitors (Check with "niri msg outputs")

--dont use Librewolf or Thunar
+-you dont want to use Librewolf or Thunar

 # Resons to go inside the Waybar modules config:

--diffrent  Calendar
+-to change calendar app

--diffrent audiocontroller then pavucontrol-qt
+-to change audiocontroller